 I purchased the Elgato Game Capture 4K60 S+ capture device to see if it could take full advantage of the PlayStation 5 and Xbox Series X consoles, which I am lucky enough to have in my office time.
 While I already have access to an internal capture card capable of capturing 4K, having access to the same amount of power in a portable device is handy.
 I tend to move my consoles throughout my home as I’m constantly looking to optimize my office space.
 I also like to have something available when attending conventions like PAX and E3, where I tend to get access to games directly from the booth or through private viewings.
 With the Elgato Game Capture 4K60 S+, I can do all of that now with 4K support.

-Similar to other Elgato recording devices, everything you need to get started is included inside the box.
-Inside the packaging, you’ll find the Elgato Game Capture 4K60 S+ capture device, 2x USB Type C cables, an HDMI 2.0 cable, a power supply with multiple swappable heads so it can be used in various regions and an instruction manual.
+Similar to other Elgato recording devices, the comprehensive package includes the Elgato Game Capture 4K60 S+ device, two USB Type C cables, an HDMI 2.0 cable, a versatile power supply with swappable heads for international use, and an instruction manual.
+The device’s sleek futuristic design, with a slightly raised surface housing the record button, SD card slot, and a 3.5mm audio jack, adds a touch of sophistication.

 Surrounding the device’s top and sides is a very slick futuristic design featuring a slightly raised surface.
 The record button is accompanied by the SD card slot and a 3.5mm jack for adding an audio input to the front.
 The device’s back features an HDMI input and output port and 2x USB Type C ports, one for power and the other to connect the Elgato Game Capture 4K60 S+ to a PC.
 At the bottom of the device is a vented plate, which allows the device’s heat to vent out.
 And believe me when I say that the Elgato Game Capture 4K60 S+ gets plenty hot when recording – especially recording a 4K60 HDR signal.